fatihbucak/CourseLabelChromeExtension/README.md

 - Enable **Developer Mode** on top right.
 - Click **Load unpacked** button on top left.
 - Select the folder you have extracted.

-# Acknowledgments

-I would like to express my special thanks of gratitude to my friends (Ahmet Semih Uçan and Fatih Altınpınar) who gave me the golden ideas and helps to do this wonderful project.

-# License
-The MIT License (MIT)

-Copyright (c) 2020  Fatih Mustafa Buçak